New Mutants: Original run

 The team was intended to debut in their own series.
 As the first issue was nearing completion, Shooter ordered it to be reworked into a graphic novel so that Marvel Graphic Novel could make its deadline for the next issue.
-Thus, the New Mutants debuted in Marvel Graphic Novel #4 (December 1982), which continued a plotline from Uncanny X-Men.
-(Despite this, the graphic novel missed its shipping slot by two weeks due to artist Bob McLeod's honeymoon.)
+Thus, the New Mutants debuted in Marvel Graphic Novel #4 (December 1982), which continued a plotline from The Uncanny X-Men.
+Despite this, the graphic novel missed its shipping slot by two weeks due to artist Bob McLeod's honeymoon.

-The series was originally written by Claremont and illustrated by McLeod, the team's co-creators, but McLeod soon passed artistic duties on to Sal Buscema.
-McLeod was unprepared for the demands of doing both pencils and inks on a monthly book, prompting him to have Buscema do the breakdowns after the first three issues, and left entirely after issue #8 when he began to lose interest in the stories.
-Claremont gave the series a darker tone, which was heightened with the arrival of artist Bill Sienkiewicz.
-Sienkiewicz's avant garde art style and painted covers broke through the conventional comic book boundaries of the day and helped The New Mutants stand out on the shelf.

 In addition to very serious depictions of teenage angst and growing pains, the series featured themes of mysticism.
 The stories also relied on wilder, more far-fetched premises than were typical of X-Men at the time, shaping into more of a science fiction and fantasy series than the superhero coming-of-age comic it had been touted as in its early days.
 Locales included demonic dimensions, alternate futures, and an ancient Roman civilization hidden within the Amazon rainforest.
 The New Mutants also encountered a secret society called the Hellfire Club, and began a rivalry with their young apprentices, the Hellions.

+Karma was dropped from the series after six issues under initially unclear circumstances.
+The New Mutants #6 ends on a cliffhanger as the building the New Mutants are in explodes, but issue #7 skips ahead several days and opens with the New Mutants grieving the missing Karma, with no explanation for how she was lost.
+It was not until a flashback by Sunspot in issue #10 that Karma's absence was explained.
+Adding further to the confusion, while Karma was dropped from the series head roster for the cover of issue #7, she returned to the head roster on the covers of issues #8 and 9, even though she was still gone.
 After the apparent death of Karma, Cannonball and Dani Moonstar act as co-leaders.
 New recruits included: